 - 4 Conclusion: What to Do Alone in Dubai

-When I started the blog, my intention wasn’t to focus strongly on travels to the United Arab Emirates (or Switzerland) but somehow Dubai has become a main focus on my blog and after many visits and trying out a lot of different activities, I feel confident enough to write about my experiences as a solo female traveler in Dubai and so I am happy to answer your questions in this “Solo Female Travel in Dubai guide”
+When I started the blog, my intention wasn’t to focus strongly on travels to the United Arab Emirates (or Switzerland).
+Still, somehow, Dubai has become the main focus of my blog, and after many visits and trying out a lot of different activities, I feel confident enough to write about my experiences as a solo female traveler in Dubai, and so I am happy to answer your questions in this “Solo Female Travel in Dubai guide.”

 Dubai is, I think, one of the safest places that I can think of and the best place to travel solo as a female.

 Are there are security issues?
 Yes.
-Can we trust all the information on security we get from the gvernment in the UAE?
+Can we trust all the security information we get from the government in the UAE?
 Surely not.
-However, this is not about the political situation in the UAE (in terms of women´s right or human´s right) but rather how it feels to actually be there (while neglecting the political situation).
+However, this is not about the political situation in the UAE (in terms of women´s rights or human rights) but rather how it feels actually to be there (while neglecting the political situation).

 TIPS FOR SOLO TRAVELERS TO DUBAI

-This guide helps you to find out about important security aspects, about the best things to do traveling solo and more travel tips for solo (female) travelers.
+This guide helps you find out about important security aspects, the best things to do traveling solo, and more travel tips for solo (female) travelers.

 Security Aspects in Dubai